i-e-b/LilyGo_Tsim_A7670X/README.md

 # LilyGo_Tsim_A7670X
 T-SIM A7670 E development setup, tests, and notes

+## Recovery

+If the bootloader/code/UART-to-USB get damaged, you can hook up a serial reader to the TX/RX pins, then

+1. Press and hold `IO0`
+2. Press and release `RST`
+3. Release `IO0`

+The device should now respond to `esptool` etc, and be programmable.
+Resetting the device may set it back to the broken program.

 ## General notes

 None of the built-in LEDs can be directly flashed by the ESP32 CPU.